Find Cash Home Buyers in Houston for a Fast, Simple Sale

 Krueger says iBuyers are purchasing fewer homes in Houston.
 “Consumers are exploring more and more options these days,” he notes as iBuyer activity slows down.

-While iBuyers such as Opendoor are taking a step back as rising interest rates increase the cost of doing business, other types of cash home buyers investing in Houston’s real estate market include:
+While iBuyers such as Opendoor are taking a step back as high interest rates increase the cost of doing business, other types of cash home buyers investing in Houston’s real estate market include:

 - Local buy-and-hold investors targeting properties for the rental market